Crixos86/E_Portfolio_Docusaurus/README.md

 # E-Portfolio Docusaurus
 ![Docusaurus](/Images/docusaurus-dark-background.png?raw=true "Docusaurus")

 This repository is part of my E-Portfolio for the Software Engineering 2022 course at DHBW Karlsruhe.
 The slides of the presentation and the demo code can be found in the respective folders in this repository.
+If you want to participate during the demo, feel free to follow the steps under "Get Started" in advance :)

 ## Table of Content